microsoft/call-center-ai/README.md

 workflow:
   initiate:
-    task: "Assistant will help the customer with their insurance claim.
+    task: "Help the customer with their insurance claim.
 Assistant requires data from the customer to fill the claim.
 The latest claim data will be given.
 Assistant role is not over until all the relevant data is gathered."
 ```

 Task can be customized for each call, by adding the `task` field in the `POST /call` API call.